Hernan-Ibarra/elasticsearch-presentation/slides.md

 ---

-# The Cap Theorem
+# The CAP Theorem

-- There is a lot of discussion over where Elasticsearch fits in the CAP Theorem.
-The general feeling is that it fits into AP with eventual consistency.
+- Back in 2010, Shay Bannon said that Elasticsearch gives up on partition tolerance.

+- We found an Elastic team member in 2019, saying that the CAP theorem technically doesn't apply and so there are times where it behaves like CP and others where it behaves like AP.